 You will not fail the driving test for either failing to answer the show me tell me questions, or for answering them incorrectly.
 You will only receive a minor fault, even if you get them both incorrect.
 You can amass a total of 15 minor faults in total during your test and still pass, so try to avoid getting stressed if you get one or even both questions wrong.

 NEW SHOW ME TELL ME QUESTIONS AND ANSWERS

 Listed below are the 21 new show me tell me questions along with answers.

 Let’s start with the 14 ‘tell me’ questions, in which the examiner will ask one of these before going for a drive.

 - Question.
 Tell me how you would check that the brakes are working before starting a journey.

 - Answer.
-Just as you move off operate brakes.
+Just as you move off, operate the brakes.
 They should not feel spongy and the car should not pull to one side.

 - Question.
-Tell me where you would find the information for the recommended tyre pressures for this car and how tyre pressures should be checked.
+Tell me where you’d find the information for the recommended tyre pressures for this car and how tyre pressures should be checked.

 - Answer.
 Information will be found using the car manufacturer’s guide/manual.
 Check the tyre pressures by using a reliable pressure gauge when the tyres are cold.
 Don’t forget the spare tyre and remember to refit the valve caps.

 - Question.
 Tell me how you make sure your head restraint is correctly adjusted so it provides the best protection in the event of a crash.